jootse84/jootse84.github.io/_posts/2017-01-31-building-a-twitter-bot-with-basic-python.md

 ![alt cani]({{ site.url }}/assets/images/twitter_bot_post.png)

-Awesome how easy we can do it, right?
+Sweet, right?

-If you really want to use the bot for a wicked purpose, you can automate and daily run the bot by uploading the scripts we just code to some platform like Heroku or Openshift.
+Last but not least, if you really want to use the bot for a wicked purpose you can automate and daily run the bot by uploading the scripts we just code to some platform like Heroku or Openshift.